IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 Furthermore, a gerund created with [`` ` ``&nbsp;tie][nuvoc-tie] is actually stored as an array of boxed strings.

-The representation of a verb with names in it in the meantime is not ideal &mdash; although unlikely, something that is not a verb could be recognised as one if used in the wrong scenario.
+The representation of a verb with names in it in the meantime is not ideal&mdash;although unlikely, something that is not a verb could be recognised as one if used in the wrong scenario.
 Ideally, I think this should be cleaned up to prevent it from being possible in the first place.

 #### Rank Mishaps